starknet-edu/counter-workshop/README.md

 # Starknet's Counter Workshop

-In this workshop, you will learn how to create a simple Starknet smart contract, implement public functions, events, and access external contracts.
+In this workshop, you will learn how to create a simple Starknet smart contract, implement public functions, and events, access external contracts, and use OpenZeppelin's Ownable contract.

 After completing each step, run the associated script to verify it has been implemented correctly.